legaciespanda/musalasoft-drone/README.md

 ---

 ### Task
-REST API that allows clients to communicate with the drones
+REST API that allows clients to communicate with the drones (i.e. **dispatch controller**).
+The specific communicaiton with the drone is outside the scope of this task.

+We have a fleet of **10 drones**.
+A drone is capable of carrying devices, other than cameras, and capable of delivering small loads.
+For our use case **the load is medications**.

 #### Functional requirements